cdbale/Privacy-and-Forecasting-Empirical/README.md

 * RAM: 64 GB
 * GPU: RTX 4090

+Some of the code files have been run on an M1 Macbook Pro with 32GB of RAM.
+However, the authors provide no guarantee that *all* code files will successfully execute on Mac based machines, or on machines with less than 64GB of memory.

 A GPU is not required, but *drastically* speeds up training of neural network models.
 High core-count CPUs are recommended as well, as portions of the code are designed to take advantage of parallel computation resources.

 Running all code on a single machine could take upwards of one month.
 Computation time can be reduced by running the code for each data set (M3, M3_rate, M4, M4_rate) on separate machines.
 The code instructions are broken out accordingly.